rasin-tsukuba/rasin-tsukuba.github.io/_posts/2020-8-19-Introduction-to-GNN-Note-2.md

 ### Spectral Methods

-Spectral approaches work with a spectral representation of the graphs.3
+Spectral approaches work with a spectral representation of the graphs.

 #### Spectral Network